|

 The OT speaks of Jewish supremacy over Gentiles within the future earthly kingdom; cf. Isa.
 2:2-3; 14:2; 45:14; 49:22-23; 54:3; 60:5, 9-10, 12, 14; 61:5; Deut.
 7:6; 10:15; 26:19; 28:1, 13.
 Is this literal or mystical?
 If mystical, what is its mystical import?
 What specific scriptures prove precisely its mystical meaning?
 Or are we cast upon the whims of unmitigated subjectivism?

-OT revelation concerning earthly Jew and Gentile distinctions, with their unequal positions and standings, within the future earthly kingdom cannot be alchemized to refer to heavenly members of the Body and Bride of Christ (the Church) today, who, before God, are positionally neither earthly Jew nor Gentile in terms of distinctions, positions, blessings, but are equal, new creation and heavenly in Christ Jesus.
+OT revelation concerning earthly Jew and Gentile distinctions, with their unequal positions and standings, within the future earthly kingdom cannot be alchemized to refer to heavenly members of the Body and Bride of Christ (the Church) today, who, before God, are positionally neither earthly Jew nor Gentile—there being no distinctions in regard to our position and blessings in Christ; rather we are equal, new creation and heavenly in Him.
 (Cf. 1 Cor.
-9:20; 10:32; 12:2, 13; 2 Cor.
+5:1; 9:20; 10:32; 12:2, 13; 2 Cor.
 5:17; Gal.
-5:6; 6:15; Eph.
+3:28; 5:6; 6:15; Eph.
 2:11, 14-16; 4:17; Col. 3:9-11; John 15:19; 17:14; Acts 26:17.)

 Outside the intercalary period of the Church, no such unsurpassable, and hitherto unknown, heavenly position, identification, union, oneness in and with the hidden Christ in heavenly glory is ever uttered, with respect to the redeemed earthly Israel and Gentiles as such (who remain forever as Jews and Gentiles), redeemed as subjects for the coming glorious earthly kingdom, under the Messiah-King (with Gentiles, the tail, being willingly and joyously subordinate to Israel, the head).